*This post contains affiliate links*

 First up, I mixed a strong solution of TSP and hot water and gave her a good scrubbing.
 There’s decades of nasty in those grooves.

-After she got a good scrubbing, I filled her dents and dings with Bondo Glazing Putty.
+After she got a good scrubbing, I filled her dents and dings with my favorite, Bondo Glazing Putty.

 After filling came sanding.
-I used my electric orbital sander with 220 grit sanding disc for the surfaces the sander would easily maneuver on and did all of the drawers and curves by hand.
+I used my electric orbital sander with 220 grit sanding disc for the surfaces the sander would easily maneuver on and did all of the drawers and curves by hand with this awesome sanding sponge.

 Once all of the sanding was complete and vacuumed up, I hauled everything outside to prime because the weather was gorgeous!
 I ONLY primed the furniture outside.
 You cannot spray high gloss fine finishes outside….super bad idea, don’t try it.
 Since I sand my primer after it’s dry anyway, spraying outside is no big deal!